The Immortal Life of Henrietta Lacks: Editions

 The book was originally licensed for publication in 2001 by the W.H.
 Freeman trade division, but within a few weeks of the contract signing, parent company Holtzbrinck/Macmillan shuttered the imprint, and the contract was handed over to their Henry Holt imprint where a sales director and an editor summarily canceled the contract.
 This shortsighted decision is immortalized in the movie.
 It took Skloot years to find new representation and a new publisher.

 The book was initially released in hardcover, published by Crown, on February 2, 2010.
 On the same date, an audiobook edition was published by Random House Audio, narrated by Casandra Campbell and Bahni Turpin, as well as electronic editions in mobile (Kindle) and EPUB formats.
 A paperback edition was published by Broadway Books on March 8, 2011.
 It has also been translated into more than 25 foreign language editions.

 Reception

 Awards

 The book was awarded the National Academies Best Book of the Year Award, the American Association for the Advancement of Science's Young Adult Science Book award, and the Wellcome Trust Book Prize, awarded annually to an outstanding work of fiction or non-fiction on the theme of health and medicine.
 It also won the Heartland Prize for non-fiction, among others, including a Salon Book Award, and a 100 New York Times Notable Books of the Year.
 The paperback edition had spent 75 weeks on the New York Times Best Seller list.

 Critical reception

 Critical reception was largely favorable.
 It was named a best book of the year by more than 60 media outlets, including New York Times, Oprah, NPR, and Entertainment Weekly.

-Lisa Margonelli reviewing in The New York Times Book Review said: